Benali-Samar/C-projects/Compile_and_Debug/README.md

 	        +--------------+

-#Debug, how ?
+#	Debug, how ?

 Congrats! you've compiled a program and all went good :)

 But sometimes we be faced to problems, bugs that we need to debug and see the trace of the code while compiling ...
 Also to see where is the problem exaxtly and what part of the compilation steps is missing.

-Here you be in the phase "What the !!??" , don't pa,ic u just need to debug it and find a solution, most errors are so simple to fix ;)
+Here you be in the phase "What the !!??" , don't panic u just need to debug it and find a solution, most errors are so simple to fix ;)

 There are different tools for debuging like GDB  "GnuDeBugger" ...
 (TO DO!)

 Also there is "strace" ans "ltrace", those two can help examin the compiled code.